 You can select which accounts you want included.
 Keep in mind, your account must be open for at least 30 days to be included.

-Can I use a Capital One Bank branch to service my Capital One 360 account(s)?
+Can I use a Capital One Bank location to service my Capital One 360 account(s)?

 Why aren't maps available for all of my transactions?

 Maps are only available for certain transactions for which the exact location can be determined.
 They will never be available for Bill Pay, ACH, and ATM transactions.
 Maps will be available for many of your debit card transactions, however the exact location may not be able to be determined for all debit card transactions.

 What is FATCA reporting?

 FATCA (Foreign Account Tax Compliance Act) reporting applies to accounts held with foreign financial institutions.
 Since Capital One 360 is a U.S. institution, our US Customers are not subject to FATCA reporting.
 However, the IRS still requires you to certify that you are not subject to this reporting.